Rustoleum is a paint that is nearly a century old. It has become quite popular over time for its rust-proofing capabilities.

-So popular is Rustoleum that people use the paint for larger projects that use a spray gun.
+So popular is Rustoleum that people use the paint for larger projects that use a spray gun like Wagner.

 Steps for Thinning Rustoleum Paint for Spraying

-Rustoleum comes in spray cans, which is fine for small to medium-size surfaces.
+Rust-Oleum comes in spray cans, which are fine for small to medium-size surfaces.

 However, if you want to paint something large such as a vehicle, tractor, or other equipment, you are better off purchasing Rustoleum in a paint can and thinning it with mineral spirits before using your own spray gun.